The Sacred Forest of Kpassè

 Technical and Visiting Notes

-- Rules: No shouting, no pointing with fingers (use a closed fist or a nod), and respect all "No Photography" zones.
+- Rules: No shouting, no pointing with fingers (use a closed fist or a nod), remove shoes when asked, and respect all "No Photography" zones.

 "You enter the forest as a visitor.
 You leave as a witness."